JonathanGrossman/mongodb_basics/02_mongodb_node.md

 ## [Create](#create)

 Two main options exist for adding entries to your database.
-You can call a method that adds one document `.insertOne()` to a collection or you can call a method that adds multiple documents to a collection `insertMany()`.
-For example, if you have a collection named `users_collection`, you can use `.insertOne()` and `insertMany()` to add `userObject` and `multipleUsersObject` to it, where `userObject` is one object and `multipleUsersObject` is an array of objects:
+You can call a method that adds one document to a collection `.insertOne()` or you can call a method that adds multiple documents to a collection `insertMany()`.
+For example, if you have a collection named `users_collection`, you can use `.insertOne()` to add `userObject` to it, where `userObject` is one object.
+You can use `insertMany()` to add `multipleUsersObject` to it, where `multipleUsersObject` is an array of objects:

 ```node
 const { MongoClient } = require("mongodb");